raphamorim/react-ape/docs/customcomponents-registercomponent.md

     const { ctx } = canvas;
     /*
-     If you want to do a smart reset, you can call render method using the parent styles instead use clearRect.
+     If you want to do a smart reset, you can call render method using prevProps with parent styles instead of use clearRect.

      parentStyle will return <View/> style properties:
      parentStyle.backgroundColor === white